AGmccoy/Phytopthora-sojae-Pathotype-analysis/README.md

 treatments.
 However, repeated use of resistance genes can cause populations to adapt over time rendering these resistance genes ineffective.
-To determine current effectiveness of resistance genes for managing Phytophthora sojae, state-wide surveys must be conducted to determine the pathotype (previously referred to as “race”) structure within sampled population of *P. sojae*.
+To determine current effectiveness of resistance genes for managing *Phytophthora sojae*, state-wide surveys must be conducted to determine the pathotype (previously referred to as “race”) structure within sampled population of *P. sojae*.